Feastio

 Baked Alaska on fire

-When she placed it in front of me, the blue fire was still faintly flickering.
+When she placed the blue fire before me, it was faintly flickering.
 I waited until it burned off completely and then dug into my dessert.

 Cross section of Baked Alaska at Bern's Steak House in Tampa, FL